Vertigo and Dizziness

 Bracher ES, Almeida CI, Almeida RR, Duprat AC, Bracher CB

-to a treatment protocol, including spinal manipulation, manual therapy on
+submitted to a treatment protocol, including spinal manipulation, manual

-surface electromyography biofeedback, and an exercise program.
-Evolution
+sedation, surface electromyography biofeedback, and an exercise program.

-of dizziness complaints and related musculoskeletal dysfunction was
+Evolution of dizziness complaints and related musculoskeletal dysfunction

-observed.
-RESULTS: Musculoskeletal complaints were present in 93% of the
+was observed.
+RESULTS: Musculoskeletal complaints were present in 93% of

 headache.
 Median duration of musculoskeletal symptoms was 7.5 years,